Exploring the Relationship Between Liskov Substitution Principle and Design Patterns

 Strategy Pattern

-The Strategy pattern encapsulates algorithms into separate classes, allowing clients to choose algorithms at runtime.
-Adhering to LSP ensures that each strategy can be substituted for another without altering the system's behavior.
+The Strategy pattern encapsulates algorithms into separate classes so clients can pick one at runtime.
+LSP is what makes that swap safe: each strategy must be substitutable for any other without changing observable behavior.

 Example:

 Suppose we have different payment strategies (e.g., credit card, PayPal).
-If each strategy implements a common interface and fulfills its contract without side effects, they adhere to LSP, facilitating easy substitution.
+If each strategy implements a common interface and fulfills its contract without side effects, they adhere to LSP.
+Swapping one for another requires no changes to the calling code.

 Composite Pattern